GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 You can create a Cloud Storage Bucket as illustrated in the images below.
-We name the bucket _grailsbucket_
+Name the bucket _grailsbucket_

 ![Enable Cloud Storage API](https://storage.googleapis.com/gcp-community/tutorials/deploy-grails-to-google-cloud/cloudstorage-4.png)